-The seed are covered by absorbent paper and the aluminium containers will be placed at room temperature in the dark (optimal temperature ~20°C).
+The seeds will be covered by absorbent paper and the alluminium containers will be placed at room temperature and in dark conditions (optimal temperature 20°C).
 Seedling assessment takes place at the cotyledon disclosure when the first true leaf appears.

-Each day after sowing the number of germinated seed are recorded and seedlings will be removed afterwards.
-After 12 days calculate the percentage germination (seed quality = percentage of seeds providing seedlings in comparison to the total number of seeds) and the germination time (days) of the seed lots.
+Each day after sowing the number of germinated seeds will be registered and seedlings will be removed afterwards.
+After 12 days calculate the germinability (percentage of seeds providing seedlings in comparison to the total number of seeds) and the germination time (days) of the seed lots.

-PRACTICE ABSTRACT 5

-Seed germination protocol for small seed lots of cauliflower and broccoli

-THE AUTHORS

-Ferdinando Branca is an associate professor at the University of Catania, UNICT (Italy), where he studies diversification and innovation in vegetable production.
-He has collected, characterised, and evaluated several wild and cultivated vegetable species, in particular Brassicaceae.

-Giulio Flavio Rizzo is a PhD student in Biotechnology at University of Catania (Italy) with a master's degree in Agricultural Biotechnologies.
-After his studies he performed the experimental activities for UNICT in the framework of task 4.2 of the BRESOV project, supervised by Professor Vittoria Catara.
+PRACTICE ABSTRACT 5 Seed germination protocol for small seed lots of cauliflower and broccoli THE AUTHORS Ferdinando Branca is an associate professor at the University of Catania, where he studies diversification and innovation in vegetable production.
+He has collected, characterised and evaluated several wild and cultivated vegetable species, in particular brassicaceae.
+Giulio Flavio Rizzo is a PhD student in Biotechnology at University of Catania with a Master degree in Agricultural Biotechnologies.
+After his studies he performed the experimental activities for UNICT in the framework of task 4.2 of the BRESOV project, supervised by Prof. Vittoria Catara.
 Amelie Detterbeck is an agronomist with a strong interest in seed sciences, holding a doctoral degree in plant physiology.
 After her studies she joined Euroseeds, the voice of the European seed sector, as a researcher for the BRESOV project.